jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (c) if the responsible Minister is not the proposer of the strategy, sending a copy to the responsible Minister for co-ordination purposes.
 (2) Every notice under this section must include—
   (a) a description of the proposed strategy:
-  (b) a statement that submissions on the proposed strategy may be made in writing to the Minister by any person:
+  (b) a statement that submissions on the proposed strategy May be made in writing to the Minister by any person:
   (c) a closing date for submissions (which must not be earlier than 20 working days after notification under this section):
   (d) a statement that every submission should state—
     (i) those aspects of the proposed strategy that the submission supports; and